The Ant Bully (film): Box office

 The film opened at number five on July 28, 2006, and closed on November 16, 2006, with $28 million in North America and a total of $55 million worldwide.
 The estimated production budget was $50 million.
-The film was released in the United Kingdom on August 4, 2006, and only opened at number eight.
+The film was released in the United Kingdom on August 4, 2006, and opened at number eight.

 Critical response

-Review aggregation website Rotten Tomatoes reported a 61% approval rating, based on 116 reviews, with an average rating of 6.2/10.
+Review aggregation website Rotten Tomatoes reported a 61% approval rating, based on 114 reviews, with an average rating of 6.3/10.
 The website's consensus reads, "Sometimes inventive and witty, this animated adventure into an ant-sized world is a pleasant diversion."
 On Metacritic, the film has a score of 59/100 based on 26 reviews, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade "A−" on a scale of A to F.

 Tom Long of The Detroit News wrote, "there's a sweet simplicity and humility to this film."

 Ruthe Stein of The San Francisco Chronicle wrote that "the brilliance of The Ant Bully is in the crafty way it delves into the minds of ants as they plot to save themselves from extermination...Davis creates a marvelously labyrinthine society for them, right below the surface of a bland suburb."

 Lisa Schwarzbaum of Entertainment Weekly liked Roberts and Cage in their roles, and referred to Streep's queen ant as "excellently magisterial".
 She also wrote that "the kind of life lessons that usually gum up the fun go down as easily as jelly beans in The Ant Bully."
 Jeffrey E. McCants of the Minneapolis Star Tribune wrote that "the film's heavy-handed lessons turn it from a fun romp through a cartoonish insect world to a predictable and preachy snoozefest".

 Bill Muller of The Arizona Republic wrote, "The Ant Bully, in trying to match Antz or A Bug's Life, just digs itself into a big hole."

 Jack Mathews of the New York Daily News was positive about the film's lack of pop-culture references and thought that the film does not "talk down" to children.
 Additionally, he noted, "adults may be amused (or maybe not) by the Christian parallel in the ants' religion."